Valencia-oh/PKMN-Jade/Pokedex.md

 - #### Oddish
   - Found in Sprout Tower in the Morning and Day and Ilex forest at Night
 - #### Meowth
-  - Found all day on route 38 and at night on route 39
+  - Found all day on route 38 and at night on route 39, (v0.4-) Also during day on 39
 - #### Larvitar
   -Found in Silver and Dark Caves
 - #### Xatu